 What are some of the challenges you have with this career and lifestyle?

-The only big ongoing challenge for me has been Wi-Fi.
+2017: The only big ongoing challenge for me has been Wi-Fi.
 Getting to a new place and finding out the WiFi isn’t good can throw a serious wrench in my work-life.
 I’ve gotten better about this over the years (now I ask my Airbnb hosts to do a Wi-Fi speed test and send me the results), but it was incredibly frustrating those first few years.
-(See also: Digital Nomads – Internet Speed Makes A Difference.
-Do You Care?)
+(See also: How to go Location Independent: The Ultimate Guide)

 What is your vision for the future of your lifestyle on the road?